Login Problem Report Form

 Access to Licensed Electronic Resources

-Access to the Libraries’ commercial databases and full-text resources is restricted to students, employees, and retirees of The University of Alabama.
-If you are a student, a member of the faculty or staff, or a retiree and do not have access, please contact Millie Jackson, Associate Dean for Research & Instruction for more information.
+Access to the Libraries commercial databases and full-text resources is restricted to students, employees, and retirees of The University of Alabama.
+If you are a student, a member of the faculty or staff, or a retiree and do not have access, please contact Michael Arthur, Senior Associate Dean, for more information.
 All faculty, including adjuncts and formal visiting appointments (e.g., Visiting Professor, Visiting Scientist) should ensure that their employing departments have input a record for them into the University’s Banner system and coded the record for access to campus resources.

 Users accessing this site by means of an independent Internet Service Provider will be required to log in with their Bama Account username and password before accessing the database.